IATI/IATI-Developer-Documentation/index.rst

 IATI Developer Documentation
 ============================

+This section contains various pieces documentation targetted at developers interested in using and/or publishing IATI data.

-Note that the developer documentation is currently being consolidated to this website.
-Some of it is still in other places, suach as the `IATI wiki <http://wiki.iatistandard.org/>`_.
+Note that we are in the process of consolidating all developer documentation into this website.
+Currently, some documentation is still located elsewhere, such as on the `IATI wiki <http://wiki.iatistandard.org/>`_.

 Contents: